tarhaida/GOP-chat-assistant/data/HEALTH AND SAFETY POLICY.md

 ## Management Controls

 * We assess our work activities to determine whether PPE is appropriate and necessary.
 The assessment will determine; What PPE is required?
 Is the PPE compatible with other equipment that has to be used or worn for that task?
 Does the PPE create any additional risks itself?
-* ARK Co-Living Ltd provide PPE to employees if they are exposed to any risks that cannot be controlled by other means.
+* GOP Co-Living Ltd provide PPE to employees if they are exposed to any risks that cannot be controlled by other means.
 * We will also provide suitable training on how and when to use the PPE provided.
 * We recognise that PPE may become damaged or defective through normal ‘wear and tear’, and on such occasions, we will remove and replace the PPE.
 Where PPE becomes damaged or defective through wilful neglect or misuse, employees will be required to contribute to or cover the cost of repair or replacement.